ML-Trade/mql_client/README.md

-The `global_config.json` file includes variables that are shared between the Python and MQL client It is accessed via a web request to [this gist](https://gist.github.com/bigboiblue/cb668007714195333fd9a0c79a6946ee) This gist automatically updates using github actions on pushes / merges with the master branch
+The `global_config.json` file includes variables that are shared between the Python and MQL client It is accessed via a web request to [this gist](https://gist.github.com/bigboiblue/cb668007714195333fd9a0c79a6946ee) This gist automatically updates using github actions on pushes / merges with the master branch.
+Note that this may take a few minutes to update each time

 ## Included variables: